wessenstam/gts21/cicd/phase2/phase2.rst

 #.
 Save the file.

 #.
-From your terminal session, restart the container by running ``docker-compose restart gitea``.
+From your terminal session, restart the container by running ``docker-compose restart gitea``

 #.
 Reload the browser (\https://*<IP ADDRESS OF YOUR DOCKER VM>*:3000).